The Orchid Tree at Pennsylvania’s Longwood Gardens

 Children’s Christmas tree display

-The Estate Fruit house, which follows the Children’s tree display on the walking tour, is packed with potted topiaries and herbs, among them the highly fragrant alyssum, whose bright white flowers shimmer in the bright winter sun.
+The Estate Fruit house, which follows the Children’s tree display on the walking tour, contains potted topiaries and herbs, among them the highly fragrant alyssum, whose bright white flowers shimmer in the bright winter sun.
 A central tree in a deep green ‘X” box planter is decorated with crystal drops and green and gold glass ornaments.

 Fruit House Christmas tree fringed with alyssum

 This rosemary topiary was a stand-out amid a bed of fragrant white alyssum.

 This unusual tree, the Tillandsia Tree, is located right outside the entrance to the Rose Garden.
 It is made up of tillandsia and peperomia species displayed on a custom-made tree form.